An age old saying goes, "The world is giving you answers each day. Learn to listen”.

-As clichéd and old school as it may sound, it holds immense prominence even today, especially if you are keen to appear in a Pearson Test of English Academic or PTE as it is popularly known.
+As clichéd and old school as it may sound, this proverb holds immense prominence even today, especially if you are keen to appear in the Pearson Test of English Academic or most popularly known as PTE.

-Tip # 1- Pay Undivided Attention
+1. Pay Undivided Attention

 Concentrate and pay undivided attention to every bit that hits your ear drums.
 That’s where the information lies.
 Minor distraction for 1-2 seconds and the moment is gone.
 You will end up being a headless chicken when questions come your way, otherwise.